 Introducing Culinary Arts

-In the Fall 2021 semester, Nossi College of Art will launch their newest associate degree program, Culinary Arts.
-We are eager to help build upon Nashville’s known restaurant and food scene.
+In the Fall 2021 semester, Nossi College of Art will launch its new Culinary Arts Associate Degree.
+We are eager to help build upon the Nashville food scene.

 Want proof?
 Nashville is listed in:

 US News: Top 15 US Foodie Cities

 Southern Living: Best Food Cities in the South